RobotsBuildingEducation/Educate/README.md

 ## Things I'm Working On
 - Industry recruiter pipeline.
 Basically there are people whos jobs are to get you a job.
 I'm going to connect with them more over time to make you guys have a stronger, trust worthy and immediate network.
 Having a larger following on Tiktok with my Latino empowerment brand is helpful.
 It may be a long-term thing with project Community in E.L.E.C.T

+- Improving Learnability of this project from discovery on TikTok.

+- Revising old videos